CharnelMouse/personal-website/content/project/codex/index.md

 My personal results summaries are a bit more detailed than Discourse's post format allows: in particular, I have searchable tables of matchup predictions, since Rmarkdown has an implementation of [JavaScript's DataTables](https://www.datatables.net/).
 As such, I'm making this site the home for the model, so that I can make my personal summaries available to others.

 If I get time, I'll make a proper dashboard to view this information, to include options to investigate performance of different specs against a particular opposing deck.

+[Model description](/codex_desc): Description of the problem, the model and data used, and evaluation methods.

 [Main model page](../../codex/codex_model.html): Post-hoc model performance on recorded matches; estimates for player skill levels, opposed-pair deck component effects, and monocolour matchups with uncertainty plots; estimate of importance of player skill compared to deck choices.